-Students are also strongly encourage to meet with Rick Plaut, Entrepreneur-in-Residence, for assistance with the Business Model Canvas, market size estimates and finacial projections for launching and scaling their ventures.
+Students are also strongly encourage to meet with Rick Plaut, Entrepreneur-in-Residence, for assistance with defining value propositions and identifying customer segments, market size estimates and finacial projections for launching and scaling ventures.

-Meet the faculty and staff of the Center who support our innovation, entrepreneurial and financial education programming.
-Learn about student involvement opportunities at the Center and with the four clubs we support: Consulting Club, Smith College Investment Club, Smithies in Business and Startup Smith.
-Pick up workshop and course schedules while enjoying a scoop of Herrell’s ice cream.
+Join the the students, staff and of the Center for music and mocktails on the deck.
+Learn about student involvement opportunities at the Center through the student clubs we support: Consulting Club, Smith College Investment Club, Smithies in Business and Startup Smith.
+Pick up workshop and course schedules while enjoying a few tasty treats from Hot Oven Cookies!
 Be sure to have your CORQ pass for easy check-in.

 12—1 p.m., CC 103/104